bitpool/edge-uploader/README.md

 ## License

-This project is under the Apache-2.0 license agreement.
-For more details, see the [LICENSE](LICENSE.txt) file.
+This project is under the MIT license agreement.
+For more details, see the LICENSE file.